-As it stands in 2017 we have no probable or possible breeding attempts of any Lesser Spotted Woodpeckers for the last 10 years.
+As it stands in 2022 we have virtually no probable or possible breeding attempts of any Lesser Spotted Woodpeckers for the last 14 years.
 We know so little about the species in Durham that it is safe to say there are no known sites away from a select few locations.
 Even sites that held birds and were counted as reliable are no longer guaranteed to produce birds, with no records from some sites for a good few years.

 Where do we even start?